Ferrari prefer Vettel to Hamilton

 Montezemolo said Alonso, Vettel and Lewis Hamilton were clearly a cut above the rest in Formula One and he preferred the Red Bull driver to the Briton "because he's younger and hasn't been around so many teams".

+Vettel was also strongly recommended by seven times world champion Michael Schumacher, who won five titles in a row with Ferrari.

-Hamilton, the 2008 world champion, will be racing for Mercedes next year after six years with McLaren - the team who have backed him since he was in go-karts.
+Hamilton, the 2008 world champion, will be racing for Mercedes next year after six years with McLaren.
 He will be 28 in January.

-Vettel is now on his third F1 team, having made his debut for BMW-Sauber and then raced for Toro Rosso before joining sister team Red Bull.

-In a separate interview with Britain's Sky Sports television, Montezemolo sounded more positive about Hamilton.

 "I'm immensely pleased with Alonso.
 He's more than a driver, he's a key figure.
 He fits into the way the team work perfectly," said Montezemolo of the Spaniard who finished runner-up to Vettel this year.